leech92/NotAllTrails/README.md

 <img src="app/assets/images/readme/modal.png" width="400" height="400">

 ## Google Maps API
 The Google Maps API was used to generate a map that shows the park and nearby trails.
-The map allos users to see and easily access information from nearby parks and trails by clicking on the markers.
+The map allows users to see and easily access information from nearby parks and trails by clicking on the markers.

 <img src="app/assets/images/readme/gmap.png" width="600" height="300">

 ## Search Bar
-A search bar is available on every page to allow users to easily naviagte from one page to another.
+A search bar is available on every page to allow users to easily navigate from one page to another.
 The search bar uses a helper function and a filter to manipulate the className to display a dropdown that the user wants to see.

 ```js
 setActive() {